What comes to mind when you hear the phrases “Just Do It” or “Think Different”?

 The last way to reinforce your tagline with your brand is to use it as a way to end your posts or sales page copy.
 In essence, your tagline becomes something you sign off with.

-For example, if my tagline was “Live Your Life, Not Your Diet”, I could create a signoff based on this.
+For example, if my tagline was “Live Your Life, Not Your Diet”, I could create an email signoff based on this.

 And remember, live your life, not your diet!

-Your tagline represents your brand and positions your brand in your potential clients’ hearts and minds.
+Your tagline represents you and positions your brand in your potential clients’ hearts and minds.

-Take time to create your memorable tagline so that the right clients gravitate to you and see you as the only option they want to buy from.
+If you take time to create your memorable tagline, the right clients will soon gravitate to you and see you as the only option they want to buy from.